 - All organizations must have been in operation for at least one year, and must be either a nonprofit organization or have a nonprofit sponsor to receive funds on their behalf.

-- All organizations must reside or carry out projects within Orange County.
+- All organizations must physically reside in Orange County.

 - Organizations that receive general support funds through the N.C.
 Arts Council or the N.C.
 Department of Natural and Cultural Resources are not eligible for Grassroots funds.

 - Individuals are not eligible to apply for Grassroots Arts funds.

 - Applications and support materials must be submitted electronically by the due date.